A Final Homage to Kliff Kingsbury

 In terms of the Lombardis and Nolls and Belichicks of past eras, heck no.

-But, it’s important to acknowledge how and why the head coaching model in the NFL has shifted away for Type A loud-whistle guys to what one could call the Geek Squad.
-Look around the league at the young hires —- most of them are young, nerdy analytics gurus with expertise on one side of the ball, most predominantly these days on offense.
+But, it’s important to acknowledge how and why the head coaching model in the NFL has shifted away for Type A loud-whistle guys to what could be called the Geek Squad.
+Look around the league at the young hires —- most of them are young, film study fanatics and analytics gurus with expertise on one side of the ball, most predominantly these days on offense.

 Be serious —- is Mike McDaniel going to give a team speech that will have the players ready to run through brick walls?
 Brandon Staley?
 Kevin O’Connell?
 Josh McDaniels?
 Shane Steichen?